powsybl/powsybl.github.io/pages/documentation/developer/api_guide/short-circuit.md

 `com.powsybl.shortcircuit.ShortCircuitAnalysisProvider` to implement it.
 This allows to use different implementations with the same code.

-Note: Powsybl does not provide an implementation for short circuit analysis.
+Note: Powsybl does not provide an implementation for short circuit analysis yet.